simonsobs/SOLikeT/README.md

-# Likelihoods
+# solike

-A central repository for **cobaya**-compatible likelihood functions for SO.
+A centralized package for **cobaya**-compatible likelihood functions for SO.

 ## Installation